 The poor kitties.
-Arthritis in cats is the perfect storm: a disease that manages to be severe, unseen, unresearched and very common all at the same time.
+Arthritis in cats is a disease that manages to be severe, unseen, unresearched and very common all at the same time.
 Continue reading “What Can I Give My Cat For Arthritis?”

 Around half of the wet cat foods being sold in my local supermarket are unbalanced.
 There’s usually no warning on the label to say so. (see list below).